emonson/SamVis/README.md

 ## Local Web Server Name Configuration

-There is a file called server_example.json in the root of the repository.
-This is the file which sets the local server name for all of the Javascript and Python scripts in both the HTTP and path directories.
-This lets you also set the port number used for the IPCA visualizations in HTTP and the simulated path visualizations in path.
-See below for the reverse proxy setup instructions.
+There is a file called server\_conf\_example.json in the root of the repository.
+This is an example of the file which sets the local server name for all of the Javascript and Python scripts in both the HTTP and path directories..

+Make a copy of `server\_conf\_example.json` and call it `server\_conf.json`.
+The latter is included in this project's `.gitignore` file, so changes you make to your server configuration won't get recognized as changes to the project source, plus your server-specific configuration values won't get overwritten when you pull changes to the repository.

+This config also lets you set the port number used for the IPCA visualizations in `HTTP` and the simulated path visualizations in the `path` directory.
+The `ipca_path` and `path_path` variables should reflect the symlink name you set up in your Sites directory.
+See the "Symlink to project path" section below.
+In that example the variables would be set as `SamVis/path` and `SamVis/HTTP` respectively.
+Also see below for the reverse proxy setup instructions.

 *NOTE:* The scripts will expect the reverse proxy to be at server_name/remote9000/ if you put the port value at 9000. (i.e. that string, "remote", is hard-coded into